Robert L. Levers Jr.: Stylistic development, and subjects

-Mid Period 1973-1982: Levers was a consummate draftsman and drawings and watercolors made up a substantial part of his output in the early to mid 1970s.
+Mid Period 1973-1982: Levers produced drawings and watercolors that made up a substantial part of his output in the early to mid 1970s.
 Many pieces from this period (including oil paintings) appear in compartmental and fragmented compositions, sometimes resembling comic strips.
 However, these strips do not illustrate a clear linear narrative, as one author noted "Levers' strip-form designs defy attempts to tell their stories: as comic strips they are frustrating."
 Levers' works of the 1970s are populated with figures of combat and conflict like soldiers, rioters, and even hostile red-necks in overalls.
 As he had witnessed in Mexico City 's riots, faces are often concealed by gas mask, later diversifying to gas mask tubes attached directly to the faces, red, white and blue erect wind socks, and bazooka barrels, or skulls for heads.
 Still others have heads that appear to be made of spare parts from ventriloquist's dummies.
 More often than not these figures are engaged in some short of conflict, running the gamut from wrestling and fist fights to full-scale military battles where exploding artillery fills the air: people engaged in tragicomic exercises in futility.
-His painting The Battle (see external links below) from 1979 in the collection of the Museum of Fine Art, Houston is exemplary of his work from this period.
+His painting The Battle (1979) is in the collection of the Museum of Fine Art, Houston.
 Superficially, Levers work can sometimes have vague affinities to Surrealism or Magic Realism but neither term can really be applied to his paintings accurately.